 If you have something else to add (a video/book/about your next project/etc.) just tell us.

 I am currently working on a series of long exposure photos that feature a solitary person in the landscape/seascape/cityscape.
 I am trying to express the solitary individual presence in such a way that he/she both blends into the ‘scape’ and looks out of place.
 I am also working with the American philosopher David Jones on a book project involving his translations of Heraclitus’ fragments and my photos.

 I’d like to take the chance to thank everyone at Photography Office for inviting me to answer these questions and post some photos.
 I am very humbled and flattered by the opportunity.

 Dear Nathan Wirth, we would like to share our great expression of gratitude for all the words describing your knowledge, ideas, tips and inspiration about photography and some of your inspiring pictures with our audience.
 Some of the suggested photographers are already featured on photography office, but in the future for sure we will promote many of them.

-We would like to congratulate you for all your amazing works and wish you good luck with the book, calendars and fine art print sales (you can check the out from the official website).
+We would like to congratulate you for all your amazing works and wish you good luck with the book, calendars and fine art print sales.

 PS: Don't hesitate to contact us when you will launch your new project.